-Certified that the Special Leave Petition is confined only to the pleadings before the Court whose order is challenged and the other documents relied upon in those proceedings.
-No additional facts, documents or grounds have been taken therein or relied upon in the Special Leave Petition.
-It is further certified that the copies of the documents/annexures attached to the Special Leave Petition are necessary to answer the question of law raised in the petition or to make out grounds urged in the Special Leave Petition for consideration of this Hon'ble Court.
-This certificate is given on the basis of the instructions given by the petitioner whose affidavit is filed in support of the Special Leave Petition.
+Certified that the Special Leave Petition is confined only to the pleadings before the Court whose order is challenged, and the documents relied upon in those proceedings.
+No additional facts, documents or grounds have been taken or relied upon in the Special Leave Petition.
+It is further certified that the copies of the Documents/Annexures attached to the Special Leave Petition are necessary to answer the Questions of Law raised in the Petition or to make out grounds urged in the Special Leave Petition for the consideration of this Hon'ble Court.
+This certificate is given on the basis of the instructions given by the Petitioner(s)/ person authorized by the Petitioner(s) whose affidavit is filed in support of the Special Leave Petition.